-So you want to move into the land of digital signage.
+So you want to venture into the land of digital signage.
 You’ve seen the benefits and you want a piece of it.
 The next step is to choose a digital signage software that is simple to use, makes sense, and gives you peace of mind moving forward.

 Let’s take a deep dive into what attributes and levels of performance you should be looking for in digital signage software so you can make an educated decision when it comes time to buy.